Syllabus

 • No video recording at all

 Without instructor's permission,* audio-recording of lectures or other in-class activities is forbidden.
-Unauthorized sharing of recorded classes, lectures, etc. by students is a violation of property-rights law and as such is subject to academic and/or legal sanction.
+Unauthorized sharing of recorded classes, lectures, etc. by students is a violation of property-rights law and as such is subject to academic and / or legal sanction.
 All video recording is forbidden, without exception.

-* Students with the proper documentation from Services for Students with Disabilities need to make known to me their need to use voice recording — see more, below.
+* Students with proper documentation from Services for Students with Disabilities need to make known to me their need to use voice recording — see more, below.

 Those who fail to abide by the above conditions will lose the privilege of using such devices, even for valid purposes, in class.

-Students with Special Needs
+Students with Disabilities

 Updating of Course Pages